-- •a clear and comprehensive summary of the concern; - •details of how the concern was followed up and resolved; - •a note of any action taken, decisions reached and the outcome.
+- •a clear and comprehensive summary of the concern; - •details of how the concern was followed up and resolved; and - •a note of any action taken, decisions reached and the outcome.

-The school recording requirements.
-All records of concern are recorded using CPOMS; the record should include the date, time and place of the conversation or incident and detail of what was said and done by whom and in whose presence.
-Where a report includes online elements or the sharing of images, staff are reminded not to view or forward any illegal images of a child but note what has been reported.
-Further guidance can be found in the Sharing nudes and seminudes: advice for education settings working with children and young people.
+Recordings should be submitted on the schools CPOMs system.
+The record should include the date, time and place of the conversation and detail of what was said and done by whom and in whose presence and signed by the person making it.
+Where a report includes online elements, staff are reminded not to view or forward any illegal images of a child but note what has been reported.
+Further guidance can be found in 'Sharing nudes and semi-nudes: advice for education settings working with children and young people'.

 Where there is a safeguarding concern, the school will ensure the student's wishes and feelings are taken into account wherever possible and will work with them (and their families where appropriate) when determining what action to take and what services to provide.
 This is particularly important in the context of harmful sexual behaviours, such as sexual harassment and violence.
-The school manages this by having systems in place for children to express their views and give feedback and there is provision in place to support dialogue with students with communications difficulties or vulnerabilities.
-These include:
+The school manages this by gathering the students' thoughts and feelings and recording them to support consideration of appropriate referrals and actions.
+Where there are additional needs, communication difficulties or vulnerabilities, consideration will be made whilst gathering wishes and feelings for the setting/environment, the need for an interpreter and whether to seek advice and guidance from the school's SENCo.